kayluhb/jquery-html-history/README.md

         poll: 250, // when using Hashchange in browsers without it, how often to poll the hash (in ms)
         interceptLinks: true, // do we intercept all relative links to avoid some page reloads?
         disableHashLinks: true, // do we ensure all links with href=# are not followed (this would mess with our history)?
+        triggerOnLoad: true, // send the hash event on load
         hash: '#!' // the hash to add if using hashes },